motiondeveloper/aefunctions/README.md

 ## Overview

-**aefunctions** is a library of useful functions use in for Adobe After Effects expressions, in the form of an importable JSON file.
+**aeFunctions** is a library of useful functions use in for Adobe After Effects expressions, in the form of an importable JSON file.
 This saves copy-pasting large amounts of code, allowing each function to be used multiple times in a project while only having the one source.

 ## Usage

-1. Download the `aefunctions.jsx` file and import it into your After Effects project.
+1. **Download the `aefunctions.jsx` file and import it into your After Effects project.**

-2. Create a refrence to the library in an expression:
+2. **Create a refrence to the library in an expression:**

    ```javascript
    var funcLib = footage("aefunctions.jsx").sourceData;